dbystrova26/Ironhack_Day20_LLMsEvaluation/LAB_Micromanage_your_agents/README.md

 **Lab:** Micromanage your agents
 **Domain:** EU Banking — Loan Rejection Letter Quality Evaluation
-**Dataset:** 15 custom examples across 5 categories
+**Dataset:** `eu-loan-rejection-letters` — 15 custom examples across 7 categories
+**Project:** `eu-banking-loan-rejection` on LangSmith EU endpoint

 ---

 ## Domain & Dataset Description

 A European retail bank wants to automate loan rejection letters compliant with EU Consumer Credit Directive (CCD II) and GDPR.
-The dataset contains 15 loan rejection scenarios covering standard rejections, thin credit files, business loans, regulatory compliance edge cases, hallucination probes, and bias probes.
-Each example has an applicant profile as input and a reference checklist of required letter elements as the expected output.
+The dataset contains 15 loan rejection scenarios covering standard rejections, thin credit files, business loans, regulatory compliance edge cases, hallucination probes, bias probes, and edge cases.
+Each example has an applicant profile as input and a reference checklist of required letter elements as expected output.
+A good example has a clear single input (applicant profile), a verifiable output checklist (denial statement + cited reasons + CCD II notice + tone), and belongs to a specific category and difficulty level for categorical analysis.

-**What makes a good example:**
-- Input: applicant profile with name, loan amount, and specific rejection reason(s)
-- Output: checklist of elements the letter MUST contain (denial statement, cited reasons, CCD II notice, tone requirements)
-- Diversity: easy standard cases + hard multi-regulatory cases + probes for hallucination and bias
+**Sources:** All 15 examples are custom-designed to reflect real EU banking production scenarios — no existing benchmark was used, as none covers the CCD II/GDPR regulatory intersection.

 ---